atheriel/openmetrics/README.md

   - Most of the default process metrics are absent on non-Linux systems.
     This is basically because they were designed with Linux in mind, and very few Prometheus clients support them for anything but Linux.

+## License

+The package is made available under the terms of the MIT license.
+See `LICENSE` for details.